abhilashbairi01/CovidUpd/README.md

 # CovidUpd
-It is a CoVid tracker website which is built using react.js
+It is a Covidtracker website which is built using react.js Watch it live at-https://abhilashbairi01.github.io/CovidUpd/